07. Variational Autoencoders¶

 Closed-Form Gaussian KL-divergence¶

 We already know that $\log p_\theta(x \mid z)$ can be treated as a BCE loss.
-However, we still need to figure out closed-form solutions for finding the right-hand side of ELBO, which has the following log form:
+However, we still need to work out closed-form expressions for the right-hand side of the ELBO, which has the following log form:

-Therefore, subtracting Gaussians has the following form:
+Therefore, subtracting the two Gaussians has the following form:

 which becomes, after substituting the known Gaussian moments $\sigma^{2}$ and $\mu^{2} + \sigma^{2}$: